mwchase/python-structured-data/README.rst

         print(matchable['c'])  # 'def'
         print(matchable['d'])  # 'ghi'

-The ``@`` operator allows binding both the outside and the inside of a structure.
+The subscript operator allows binding both the outside and the inside of a structure.
-Indexing is forwarded to a ``matches`` attribute, which is ``None`` if the last match was not successful, and otherwise contains an instance of a custom mapping type, which allows building the matched values back up into simple structures.
+Indexing a ``Matchable`` is forwarded to a ``matches`` attribute, which is ``None`` if the last match was not successful, and otherwise contains an instance of a custom mapping type, which allows building the matched values back up into simple structures.

-The ``adt`` decorator exists to create classes that do not necessarily have a single fixed format, but do have a fixed set of possible formats.
+The ``Sum`` base class exists to create classes that do not necessarily have a single fixed format, but do have a fixed set of possible formats.
-This lowers the maintenance burden of writing functions that operate on values of an ``adt`` class, because the full list of cases to handle is directly in the class definition.
+This lowers the maintenance burden of writing functions that operate on values of a ``Sum`` class, because the full list of cases to handle is directly in the class definition.

 Here are implementations of common algebraic data types in other languages: